 See our New Patchy Beard Style Guide

-Uneven beard growth is a common issue.
-It can be as simple as dietary problems or hormonal imbalances, but most of the time it’s your hair genetics.
+Patchy and uneven beard growth is a common issue.
+It can be as simple as dietary problems or hormonal imbalances, but most of the time, it’s your hair genetics.
 Some doctors have also found that fungal infections may lead to hair loss along the jaw and cheeks.

 Stress can cause problems for men who want to grow a thick beard.
 Reducing stress enhances overall hair growth.